September 26, 2024

 You can’t control your culture

 This is one of the things about organisational culture that leadership teams can really struggle with.
 And it’s understandable.
-As a leadership team you get used to deciding the plan that others then execute on.
+As a leadership team, you get used to deciding the plan that others then execute.
 You can decide what your strategy is.
 You can define your brand.
 You can determine the budget.
 You have some sense of ‘control’ over this stuff.

 But leaders can’t ‘control’ or ‘change’ culture in the same way.
 Culture is something that emerges from people’s interactions.
 It’s not something you can determine.